 For less experienced runners:

-Less experienced runners can still try double runs, but should generally not do more than one double run per week and should consider just adding a short, easy run — perhaps 20 to 30 minutes at conversational pace — to an existing training schedule or dividing a mid-week medium-length run into two separate runs.
+Less experienced runners can still try double sessions, but should generally not do more than one double run per week and should consider just adding a short, easy run — perhaps 20 to 30 minutes at a conversational pace — to an existing training schedule or dividing a mid-week medium-length run into two separate runs.

 For these runners, it is important to maintain the weekly long run, as well as any other key workouts such as tempo runs or speed sessions, as these workouts are necessary for improved endurance and speed.